smattingly/database-tutorial/part2.md

    - Use `ALTER TABLE <table name> DROP COLUMN <column name>;` to remove the problematic dependency.
    - Create and populate a new table named `printer`, with appropriate column(s) and primary key.
    - What additional change should you make to the modified `computer` table?
 (Hint: referential integrity)
 2. Are the modified `computer` table and the new `printer` table in BCNF?
+Explain.
 3. Decompose the `staff` table to satisfy BCNF.
 The process is similar to the first exercise above.
 The new table is named `location`, and has two columns: `name`, and `assistant` which respectively hold the name of the location and the staff assistant who is located there.
 4. Explain why each of the following tables is, or is not, in 3NF. `visit2nf`, `student`,  `sport` , `major`, `student_sport`, `student_major`.
 5. Explain why each of the following tables is, or is not, in BCNF. `visit2nf`, `student`,  `sport` , `major`, `student_sport`, `student_major`, `computer`, `printer`.